Chinmayamission/CFF/docs/payment/expressions.md

 There are many expressions understood by ExpresssionParser.
+These expressions are used in the "amount" and "quantity" item properties of `paymentInfo.items`, among other places.
+The expressions are evaluated by [expr-eval](https://github.com/silentmatt/expr-eval) on the frontend and [py-expression-eval](https://github.com/Axiacore/py-expression-eval) on the backend, so any value within them must be parseable by both libraries.

-# Custom Functions
+Here are some custom functions that these expressions allow for:

 ## cff_yeardiff
 `cff_yeardiff` calculates the difference, in years, between the two dates are passed to it.
 Both dates have to be in YYYY-MM-DD format.
 A sample use case for this is calculating someone's age based on their date of birth.